norman/friendly_id/README.md

 FriendlyId offers many advanced features, including: slug history and versioning, i18n, scoped slugs, reserved words, and custom slug generators.

+### What Changed in Version 5.1

+_NOTE: 5.1 is the latest beta version and will be released soon._

+5.1 is a bugfix release, but bumps the minor version because some applications may be dependent on the previously buggy behavior.
+The changes include:

+* Blank strings can no longer be used as slugs.
+* When the first slug candidate is rejected because it is reserved, additional candidates will now be considered before marking the record as invalid.
+* The `:finders` module is now compatible with Rails 4.2.

 ### What Changed in Version 5.0